chappy84/grumpy-phpunit/testing-db.markdown

         $testRoster,
         "Did not get expected roster when passing in known team nickname" );
-}

-The rest of the test is the same, except we pass in our mocked PDO object instead of the one we created in the test's setUp() method.

 ## Mocking vs. Fixtures
 Having now seen the two approaches, when should you use mocks instead of